Ukmergė County: Russian Empire

 The county evolved from the Vilkmergė District (pavietas) of the Grand Duchy of Lithuania.
-After its reorganization into the Vilkmergė Uyezd, it belonged to the Vilnius Governate of the Russian Empire between 1795-1797 and 1801-1842, to the short-lived Lithuanian Governate between 1797-1801, and later to the Kovno Governate from 1842 to 1915.
-It subsequently became one of the administrative counties of the interwar Republic of Lithuania.
+After its reorganization into the Vilkmergė Uyezd, it belonged to the Vilnius Governate of the Russian Empire between 1795–1797 and 1801–1842, to the short-lived Lithuanian Governate between 1797–1801, and later to the Kovno Governate from 1842–1915.
+It subsequently became one of the administrative counties of the Kingdom of Lithuania.

 Interwar and postwar period

-From 1916 to 1918 the territory was part of the German military administration known as Ober Ost.
-During the German occupation of 1941-1944 it was incorporated into the Reichskommissariat Ostland, specifically into the Lithuanian General District (Generalbezirk Litauen) and the Panevėžys regional district.
+From 1916 to 1918, the territory was part of the German military administration known as Ober Ost.
+During the German occupation of 1941–1944, it was incorporated into the Reichskommissariat Ostland, specifically into the Lithuanian General District (Generalbezirk Litauen) and the Panevėžys regional district.

-In 1920 the Ukmergė region witnessed fighting between Lithuanian and Polish forces during the Polish–Lithuanian conflict of 1919–1920.
+In 1920, the Ukmergė region witnessed fighting between Lithuanian and Polish forces during the Polish–Lithuanian conflict of 1919–1920.

 In 1947, two parishes (valsčiai) were transferred to the newly formed Anykščiai County.
-In 1947 two rural parishes (valsčiai) of the county were transferred to the newly formed Anykščiai County.
-On June 20, 1950, Ukmergė County was reorganized into the Ukmergė District Municipality, consisting of 27 rural subdistricts (apylinkės).
+On 20 June 1950, Ukmergė County was reorganized into the Ukmergė District Municipality, consisting of 27 rural subdistricts (apylinkės).
 Parts of its territory were transferred into neighboring districts: Jonava (4 subdistricts), Kavarskas (16), Ramygala (4), Smėliai (20), and Širvintos (1).